 Osmocote plus is an inorganic fertilizer that is made from minerals or chemicals.
 Osmocote Plus has a 15-9-12 ratio.

-Osmocote is a slow-release fertilizer that provides nutrients for your plants over time, which means you don’t have to fertilize as often.
+Osmocote is a slow-release fertilizer that provides nutrients for your plants over time, so you don’t have to fertilize as often.

-I love Osmocote fertilizer for both my indoor and outdoor plants and have had great results over the years.
+I love Osmocote fertilizer for indoor and outdoor plants and have had great long-term results.

 Related article: How to get rid of fungus gnats!